-Italy Is fabulous and beautiful, and we all want to go there—except for one thing: It is very, very crowded…especially now, with all the revenge travelers.
-If you’ve dreamed of going to Italy, only to discover it’s everyone else’s dream, too, I have just the place for you—and it’s not Venice.
-I suggest you escape the crowds In Udine, in the neighboring region of Friuli (pronounced Free u lee).
-Check out these five hidden gems located in far northeastern Italy—and you can have them almost entirely to yourself.
+Italy is fabulous and beautiful, and we all want to go there—except for one thing: It is very, very crowded.
+If you’ve dreamed of going to Italy only to discover it’s everyone else’s dream too, I have just the place for you—and it’s not Venice.
+I suggest you escape the crowds in Friuli Venezia Giulia Friuli (pronounced Free oo lee).

-Friuli, or Friuli Venezia Giulia, borders Austria, Slovenia, and the Adriatic Sea.
+Friuli, or Friuli Venezia Giulia, is separated from Austria by the Carnic Alps, borders Slovenia, and the Adriatic Sea.
 To the west is the region of the Veneto, home to the city of canals, Venice.
-But you don’t need to go to Venice!
 Friuli has it all: plains, rolling hills, vineyards, mountains with crumbling castles, and the sea.

 Escape The Crowds In Udine

 I based myself in the city of Udine, in the Province of Udine.
 It’s centrally located, with a good train connection to almost anywhere (Venice is 1.5 hours).
 Udine is the second largest city in Friuli and was once an important outpost of the Roman Empire.
 It’s no accident that Udine is very reminiscent of Venice—it was part of the Venetian Republic from 1420 until 1797.
-For architecture, history, food, and wine lovers, this region can’t be beaten if you’re seeking an authentic Italian experience.
+For architecture, history, food, and wine lovers, this region can’t be beat.

 What To See In Udine

-Udine has a bustling cafe scene as you’ll notice from the photos and video; Piazza Matteotti is surrounded by cafes on every side.
+Udine has a bustling cafe scene as you’ll notice from the photos and video; Piazza Matteotti is the historic center of the city, surrounded by cafes on every side.
 It’s also a very pretty city.
 The piazzas and cafes invite you to sit and soak up the atmosphere.

 Piazza Della Libertå